The State of Iowa provides health and dental coverage to eligible State retirees.

 - Add or remove eligible family members to your dental coverage.

-Any changes made during the Enrollment and Change period are effective January 1 of the next year.
+Any changes made during the Open Enrollment period are effective January 1 of the next year.

-Prior to the annual enrollment and change period, DAS-HRE sends correspondence explaining health and dental plan changes or options, the following year’s premiums, and other important information to retirees.
-If you do not receive any information from DAS-HRE by the end of October, please call 866-895-464 or email email@example.com.
+Prior to the annual open enrollment period, DAS-HRE sends correspondence explaining health and dental plan changes or options, the following year’s premiums, and other important information to retirees.
+If you do not receive any information from DAS-HRE by the end of October, please call 866-895-2464 or email firstname.lastname@example.org.

 More information about continuing your health and dental coverage as a State of Iowa retiree is available at the additional DAS RETIREE Health and Dental web pages .